Kmart002/jamortBackend/Documentation.md

         Delete a user's record by specifying their unique ID.

 ## PREREQUISITES
-Before you start using the Person API, ensure you have the following:
+Before you start using the User API, ensure you have the following:

   Node.js and npm installed on your system.
   MongoDB installed and running (if you are using MongoDB as your database).
   Basic knowledge of RESTful API concepts.

 ## GETTING STARTED
-To begin using the Person API, follow these steps:
+To begin using the User API, follow these steps:

 1. Clone the GitHub repository: git clone https://github.com/Kmart002/jamortBackend
 2. cd into hng-track2 folder if you used a command line to clone.